Contacts | Program of Study | Program Requirements | Summary of Requirements | Grading | Honors | Study Abroad | Double Majors | Courses

 Equivalent Course(s): PLSC 25601

 PBPL 25640.
-Labor Markets: A Global Perspective.
+Labor Markets: a Global Perspective.
 100 Units.

 In this course we will explore standard models that form the core of labor economics including labor supply, labor demand, job search models, wage setting, discrimination, and migration.
 For each topic we will then examine empirical applications of these models with a focus on middle and low-income countries.
 We will discuss how these traditional models are useful, or not, in understanding labor market outcomes in these settings and how they can be expanded to better capture relevant features of labor markets outside high-income countries.

-Instructor(s): Lane, Gregory Terms Offered: Winter
+Instructor(s): Lane, G Terms Offered: Autumn

-Equivalent Course(s): ECON 14020
+Equivalent Course(s): PPHA 44302, ECON 14020

 PBPL 25663.
 Urban Studies: Placemaking.
 100 Units.